intermezzio/weffe/README.md

 ### Image Overlay

-Add an image over your screen - like a picture frame, company logo, or anything that you want using the `-w` flag (watermark).
-This should have transparency so that your video can still be seen behind it.
+Add an image over your screen - like a picture frame, company logo, or anything you want using the `-w` flag (watermark).
+This should have background transparency so that your video can still be seen behind it.
 Command | Output
 :-----:|:------:
 `weffe -w static/tux.png` | ![Watermark](demo/with_tux.png)